Resources

 What transpires after a Hysterectomy?

-How much time you spend in the hospital post a Hysterectomy depends on the type of procedure you have undergone.
+How much time you spend in the hospital post-hysterectomy depends on the type of procedure you have undergone.
 Generally, your doctor may want to stay back to monitor you for complications like bleeding or blood clots.
 Also, you may be asked to start walking around to prevent the formation of blood clots in your legs.
 If you have undergone an abdominal Hysterectomy, you may be requested by your doctor to stay in the hospital for a few more days for observation.
 Conversely, if you have undergone a laparoscopic or vaginal Hysterectomy, it may be done as a daycare procedure.
 Either way, make sure to enquire regarding the dos and don’ts of recovery before leaving the hospital.

 Advantages and disadvantages of Hysterectomy